benjamin-wilkins/treasure-in-hiding/ch-3.md

 "Yes," said Sam, "as well as to create a pool.
 It's great!"

 "Yes, it is.
-Now we'd better be going now, or else everyone will be wondering where we are." said their father.
+Now, I'm afraid we'd better be going, or else everyone will be wondering where we are," said their father.

 "Goodbye!" said mother and father together.